 How to Apply Online

-- Fill out the Authorization to Disclose Information Form and mail or take it to your Social Security Office.
+- Fill out the Authorization to Disclose Information Form and mail or hand deliver it to your local Social Security Administration office

 How to Apply On the Phone